-Using these techniques, one can evaluate the action of the $\mathcal D_N$ defined by~\cref{eq:single_period} on the state of the quantum oscillator.
-This yields the quantum state of the particle after one mechanical oscillation.
-Repeatedly applying the same operations, one can obtain the state after $M_T$ periods of the mechanical oscillations.
-Our purpose is then to explore the limits on the number of pulses $N$ that can be applied within a single mechanical period, and the number of mechanical periods $M_T$, given certain figures of merit.
+Using these techniques, one can evaluate the action of the map $\mathcal N$ defined by~\cref{eq:singleperiod} on the state of the quantum oscillator.
+This yields the quantum state of the particle after one half of a mechanical oscillation.
+Repeatedly applying the same operations, one can obtain the state after multiple periods of the mechanical oscillations.
+Our purpose is then to explore the limits of the achievable nonlinearities in optomechanical systems that are accessible now or are within reach.